 In your package workflow, you can have multiple precedence constraints pointing to the same task.
-By default, the conditions of both must be True to enable execution of the constrained task.
+By default, the conditions of both must be True to enable the execution of the constrained task.
 You also have the option of running a task if at least one of the conditions is True by setting the Multiple constraints option to “Logical OR.
-One constraint must evaluate to True,” as shown in below screen shot.
+One constraint must evaluate to True,” as shown in the below screenshot.

 The solid precedence constraints change to dashed precedence constraints when the Logical OR option is chosen.
-You only need to select Logical OR for one constraint, as all other constraints that point to the same task or container will also change to Logical OR. below screen shot shows how the Send Mail Task named Error Message will execute if either of the Import Data Flow Tasks fails.
+You only need to select Logically OR for one constraint, as all other constraints that point to the same task or container will also change to Logical OR.
+The below screenshot shows how the Send Mail Task named Error Message will execute if either of the Import Data Flow Tasks fails.
 In this example, both precedence constraints are configured to fail but the Logical OR has been set instead of the Logical AND.
 Because the Logical OR has been enabled, the precedence constraints are dashed lines.
-Below screen shot shows the Import Customers Data Flow is successful (the circle with a check mark), but the Import Orders Data Flow failed (the circle with an X).
+Below screenshot shows the Import Customers Data Flow is successful (the circle with a checkmark), but the Import Orders Data Flow failed (the circle with an X).
 Although not shown in the picture, the successful circle will be green and the failure circle will be red.
 Because one of the Data Flows failed, the Error Message Send Mail Task is executing.
 If both Data Flows had been successful, the Error Message Task would not have run.

 In the next example, an expression is evaluated in addition to using multiple constraints.
 This workflow loads data from a series of files into a SQL database.
 The business rules require that no file can be loaded into the database more than once, and the files must be archived, whether they have been loaded previously or not.
-Below screen shot shows the workflow with the required business rules implemented.
+The below screenshot shows the workflow with the required business rules implemented.

-The properties of the precedence constraint in above screen shot are set to allow the workflow to pass through to the next task (the Process Files Data Flow Task) if the previous step succeeded and the expression has evaluated to false.
+The properties of the precedence constraint in the above screenshot are set to allow the workflow to pass through to the next task (the Process Files Data Flow Task) if the previous step succeeded and the expression has evaluated to false.
 This constraint is essentially asking, “Was the previous step successful and is this a new file that has not been previously loaded?”